ian-lee-mxc/Moonchain-Documentation/docs/intro.md

 # A Brief Introduction

 Welcome to the official developer documentation of Moonchain.
-Dive into the world of decentralized solutions with our groundbreaking Type 1 zk-EVM and zk-Rollups, built on top of Arbitrum and harnessing the power of Taiko ZK.
+We're helping Ethereum implement Beam Chain over the next 5 years and utilizing BeamSnarks as the main algorithm to simplify and redesign Ethereum's consensus layer.

 :::tip WIP
 This documentation is still a work in progress.
 Some topics have been discussed in greater depth, while others require additional clarification.
 Sections of this documentation might be reorganized later to achieve a better flow.

-If you are interested in learning about the basics of zero-knowledge proofs, EVM, and other fundamental concepts behind our Layer 3 zkEVM, check out Moonchain on [Twitter](https://twitter.com/Moonchain_com).
+If you are interested in learning about the basics of zero-knowledge proofs, EVM, and other fundamental concepts behind our Beam Chain, check out Moonchain on [Twitter](https://twitter.com/Moonchain_com).
 :::

 ## 🌔 Getting Started

 <a href="/docs/Moonchain-Design/Chains-and-Testnets" class="big-button">Configure Your Wallet to Moonchain</a>
 <a href="/docs/Resources/RPC-Configuration" class="big-button">Check RPC endpoints</a>
-<a href="/docs/Testnet-Tutorials/Run-Moonchain-Supernode" class="big-button">Run a L3 validator node</a>
+<a href="/docs/Testnet-Tutorials/Run-Moonchain-Supernode" class="big-button">Run a Beam Chain validator node</a>
 <a href="/docs/Moonchain-Design/Hexagons" class="big-button">DePIN hexagon</a>
 <a href="/docs/Testnet-Tutorials/Build-A-Dapp" class="big-button">Build a Dapp on Moonchain</a>
-<a href="/docs/Mainnet-Tutorials/Using-The-L3-Bridge" class="big-button">L3 Bridge</a>
+<a href="/docs/Mainnet-Tutorials/Using-The-L3-Bridge" class="big-button">Beam Chain Bridge</a>

 ## 📖Introducing Moonchain zkEVM